Rusty Cundieff

 George Arthur "Rusty" Cundieff (born December 13, 1960) is an American film and television director, actor, and writer known for his work on Fear of a Black Hat (1993), Tales from the Hood (1995), and Chappelle's Show (2003–2006).

 Biography

 Cundieff was born in Pittsburgh, Pennsylvania to Christina and John A. Cundieff.
-He studied journalism at Loyola University in New Orleans and the philosophy of religion at the University of Southern California.
+He had an interest in the entertainment business from a young age, and he started doing standup comedy in his junior year of high school.
+He studied his freshman year at Loyola University in New Orleans before transferring to the University of Southern California.
+He wanted to attend USC for the film department but found it "actually pretty crappy" and thus took filmmaking classes while not being a film major.
+He graduated with degrees in philosophy of religion, journalism, and drama.
 While at USC, Cundieff became a member of Alpha Phi Alpha, a historically African American fraternity.

 He is married to Trina Davis Cundieff, with whom he has two children: Simone Christina and Thelonious Jon Davis.

 Film career

 After graduating from USC in 1982, Cundieff performed stand-up comedy in Los Angeles while looking for opportunities to act.
 His first major role was a year-long run as Theo Carver on Days of Our Lives in 1985.
 In 1988, he played Big Brother Chucky in Spike Lee's School Daze.
 Cundieff was inspired by his experience working with Lee on the film to pursue writing and directing in addition to acting, and at age 29 he wrote, directed, and starred in the well-received 1993 rap parody Fear of a Black Hat.

 He directed and co-wrote the 1995 horror anthology Tales from the Hood.
 He directed sequels in 2018 and 2020, Tales from the Hood 2 and Tales from the Hood 3, projects that he said he had been trying to make for 20 years, but that the success of Get Out had opened the door for.

 Cundieff was also a correspondent on Michael Moore's comic TV magazine show TV Nation in the mid-1990s.

 In 2013, along with 12 others he received a Razzie Award for Worst Director for directing a segment in the anthology comedy film Movie 43.